 - Red Herring: The smoke detector.
 When Kristen takes it off of the ceiling early on and leaves it lying on the floor, it seems like a foregone conclusion that the strangers will later try to burn the house down.
 They don't.

 - The Unreveal: The Strangers at the end take off their masks but the movie cuts away before you can see their faces.

 - Too Dumb to Live: All the good guys.
 Kristen just runs around the house terrified and manages to injure herself, James manages to tell his girlfriend to stay in the middle of danger while he goes looking for help, and their friend Mike, despite the various things suggesting foul play (including a rock thrown on his windshield) does not think for one second about calling the police or even calling for his friends which leads to Accidental Murder.

 - Very Loosely Based on a True Story: Director Bryan Bertino recounted a story from his childhood when a stranger came to his house at night, asking for a woman that wasn't there.
 The next morning, it turned out that the houses that didn't answer the door had been broken into.

-- He also said that he was inspired by a 1981 homicide where a woman, her two children, and a third child were murdered in their rural home in the Sierras, which turned up absolutely zero suspects.
+- He also said that he was inspired by the Manson murders and a 1981 homicide where a woman, her two children, and a third child were murdered in their rural home in the Sierras, which turned up absolutely zero suspects.